Updated August 23, 2017

 Section 3 - RM 2222 to Enfield Road:

-Workers have also been upgrading sidewalks and crosswalks at 45th Street, 35th Street, Westover Road, Windsor Road and Enfield Road in recent weeks, as well as along Newfield Lane and Winsted Lane.
+Workers continue upgrading sidewalks and crosswalks at 45th Street, 35th Street, Westover Road, Windsor Road and Enfield Road, as well as along Newfield Lane and Winsted Lane.
 They have also begun installing planter beds and other aesthetic upgrades at the various cross streets.
+Much of that work has been put on hold so crews can focus on other activities aimed at getting the Express Lanes open.

 Section 4 - Enfield Road to Cesar Chavez Street: